Calceolaria integrifolia aka Bush Slipperwort

 Common names

-Bush Slipperwort, Ladies Purse, Calceolaria Integrifolia
+Bush Slipperwort, Ladies Purse, Calceolaria Integrifolia, Bush Calceolaria, Chilean Pouch Flower

-How to care for Bush Slipperwort
+How difficult is it to take care of Bush Slipperwort

 If you're looking for a plant that offers a moderate level of challenge, Bush Slipperwort is a great choice to test your gardening skills.